 - Use 2 mason jars, or any other leak proof container, to prep overnight oats.
 Start by placing ½ cup oats in each jar.

-- Add ¼ cup yogurt, ¾ cup milk, ¼ tsp. cinnamon, and ½ tbsp. maple syrup to each jar.
+- Add 2 tbsp. yogurt, ¾ cup milk, ¼ tsp. cinnamon, and ½ tbsp. maple syrup to each jar.
 Stir all ingredients until fully mixed.
 Top with chopped peaches, almonds, and coconut.
-Tightly close up each jar.
+Tightly close up each jar/container.

 - Refrigerate overnight.
 Oats will be ready in the morning.